tilas01/pylocker/README.md

 * Will receive any changes I make

-The only reason I would recommend you not to switch yet is if you need folder encryption that is not recursive or that does not encrypt the folders names as these features are not toggleable (yet).
+The only reason I would recommend you not to switch is if you need folder encryption that is not recursive or that does not encrypt the folders names as these features are not toggleable (yet).

 ![pylockerdemo](img/pylockerdemo.gif)